Quantum baryon number fluctuations in subsystems of a hot and dense relativistic gas of fermions: Numerical results

 \section{Numerical results}

 Our main result describing fluctuations of the baryon number density in a hot and dense gas of baryons is represented by Eq.~\eqref{equ9ver1}.
-By straightforward numerical integration, we can obtain the results for any subsystem of size $a$, temperature $T$, baryon chemical potential $\mu$, and particle mass $m$.
+By straightforward numerical integration, we can obtain the results for any subsystem of size $a$, temperature $T$, baryon chemical potential $\mu_B$, and particle mass $m$.
 In Figs.~\eqref{fig:1}, \eqref{fig:2} and \eqref{fig:3} we show the variation of the normalized fluctuation $\sigma_n$ as defined in Eq.~\eqref{equ6ver1} with the subsystem size $a$ for different values of temperature, baryon chemical potential and mass, respectively.
-Keeping in mind the relativistic heavy ion collisions in the regime where large baryon number densities are expected, we consider the following range of the parameters: $0.1$ GeV $\leq T \leq 0.25$ GeV, $0.5$ GeV $\leq \mu \leq 1.0$ GeV and $0.0$ $\leq m \leq 1.0$ GeV.
+Keeping in mind the relativistic heavy ion collisions in the regime where large baryon number densities are expected, we consider the following range of the parameters: $100$ MeV $\leq T \leq 250$ MeV, $300$ MeV $\leq \mu_B \leq 900$ MeV and $0$ $\leq m \leq 1000$ MeV.
 The internal degeneracy factor is taken to be $g= 10$.

 Figs.~\eqref{fig:1}, \eqref{fig:2} and \eqref{fig:3} show that the normalized fluctuation $\sigma_n$ decreases with the increase in the size of the subsystem $S_a$, which is the expected behavior of fluctuations.
 Furthermore, for small system size, the fluctuation is substantially large, which is the manifestation of the quantum mechanical behavior.
-From these figures, it is clear that the normalized fluctuation $\sigma_n$ decreases with an increase in temperature and baryon chemical potential, however, $\sigma_n$ is large if the particle mass is large.
-We should mention that variation of $\sigma$ with temperature, baryon chemical potential and mass is opposite to the variation of $\sigma_n$ (not shown here).
+We note that a priori there is no restriction on $a$, small $a$ means that the system is probed in a very small volume.
+Due to uncertainty relation, particles in such a small volume have large fluctuations (and consequently large values) of their momenta and energies.
+This leads to the phenomenon of pair creation and fluctuations observed in our analysis.
+From our figures, it is clear that the normalized fluctuation $\sigma_n$ decreases with an increase in temperature and baryon chemical potential, however, $\sigma_n$ is large if the particle mass is large.
+We should mention that variation of $\sigma$ with temperature, baryon chemical potential and mass is opposite to the variation of $\sigma_n$ (not shown here). $\sigma_{n}$ can be considered as a dimensionless measure of quantum fluctuation.
+If $\sigma_{n} \lesssim 1$ then one may infer that the quantum effects are small.